Digital circuits are particularly sensitive to ringing effects. Editorial credit: Dikiiy / Shutterstock.com

 Because of the characteristic shape of the output signal, ringing is sometimes called “ripple.”
 However, ripple usually refers more specifically to output when using AC switched power supplies, if the supply doesn’t properly or adequately suppress the AC waveform.

 The source of ringing, besides power supplies, depends on whether your traces are “long” or short.
-A rule of thumb is that traces are considered “long” if the round trip propagation time (to the load and back) is comparable to the signal rise time in digital circuits.
+A rule of thumb is that traces are considered “long” if the round trip propagation time (to the load and back) is comparable to the signal rise time in printed circuits.
 If you happen to be working with striplines or microstrips, it’s a little more complicated and I recommend Glen Dash’s page as a starting point for line length and minimizing transmission line effects like ringing.

 Back to long and short traces… If you have a short trace, ringing is caused by parasitic inductance and capacitance.
 A pulse or sudden change in the input causes the parasitic components to resonate at their characteristic frequency domain, creating the ringing effect in your output.
 On long traces, the cause of ringing is more likely to be signal frequency reflection from an impedance mismatch.